mozilla/treeherder/tests/README.md

 ### Install into virtual environment

-Treeherder, requires specific library versions that will likely interfere with with what you have installed.
+Treeherder requires specific library versions that will likely interfere with what you have installed.
 It is best to setup a virtual environment to contain the quirks it introduces.

 Be sure you are in the `treeherder` main directory

     pip install virtualenv
     virtualenv venv
     source venv/bin/activate
-    venv/bin/pip install -r requirements/common.txt
+    python -m pip install -r requirements/common.txt
-    venv/bin/pip install -r requirements/dev.txt
+    python -m pip install -r requirements/dev.txt
-    venv/bin/pip install -r requirements/docs.txt

 ...or Windows...